15 Expats Talk about Health Insurance and Healthcare in Uruguay

 When we asked about emergency services, members in Uruguay wrote:

 "Well, we're a ways out.
 We're independent folk seldom needing any medical care, but when going for immigration checkups, blood, lab, etc., we travel to Chuy.
-For procedures like mammograms, etc., we go to Rocha," wrote one expat.
+For procedures like mammograms, etc., we go to Rocha," said one expat.

 Will I need to travel to see a specialist?

 "We've been so healthy since being here.
 I generally have "white coat syndrome," so I travel with my essential oils & we get along fine.
-There are specialists available, esp. in MVD," mentioned one expat in Punta del Diablo.
+There are specialists available, esp. in MVD," remarked one expat in Punta del Diablo.

 Are common prescription medications available in Uruguay?